We hope that these tips and helpful reminders will make your vacation a fantastic experience and that once is not enough, and you will be back.

 FOR US CUSTOMERS TRAVELING THROUGH THE BORDER: Your passport is required, if bringing children (letter from the parent at home.)
 Please refer to General Information for all US Guests.

-WHAT NOT TO BRING INTO CANADA: Handguns, pepper/bear spray, Radar detector.
+WHAT NOT TO BRING INTO CANADA: Handguns, assault rifles, spring assisted pocket knives, pepper/bear spray, Radar detector.

 FOR ALL CUSTOMERS: House and spare car keys, prescription medication (if necessary), first aid kit, spare reading glasses or contacts.